Reducing Occupational Accidents and Property Damage

 Group companies in Japan are aiming to improve safety awareness through simulation classes and safety education that enable employees to learn from past incidents.
 In this way, rules are observed and mistakes from the past are avoided.
 We are also working to create a safe and secure work environment by conducting emergency drills for natural disasters and installing motion sensor lights that are also useful when evacuating during a power outage.

-Group companies outside Japan are also engaged in various safety initiatives, including adopting the pointing and calling method, education on the effectiveness of risk prediction training, safety communication activities,*1 and safety meetings.*2
+Group companies outside Japan are also engaged in various safety initiatives, including emergency drills, education on the effectiveness of risk prediction training, safety communication activities,*1 and safety meetings.*2

 *2 Meetings held before the day’s work begins to inform workers about safety matters that require special attention that day.